Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Expanding Cross-Sectional Area

 \subsection{Continuous Area Expansion}

 In order to better understand the effect of a non-uniform cross-sectional area, we examine four simulations with different cross-sectional area profiles, but otherwise identical parameters.
-We use the area expansion function from \citet{mikic2013}, which is a continuous expansion over the length of the loop, and choose values such that the the expansion from footpoint to apex is 1 (uniform), 11, 43, and 116, which span the approximate range of expected expansion factors (see Appendix \ref{app:area}).
+We use the magnetic field strength $B(s)$ function from \citet{mikic2013}, which produces a continuous expansion over the length of the loop:

+where $L$ is the loop length and $l$ a scale height.
+As those authors do, we then assume that the area expansion $A(s) \propto \frac{1}{B(s)}$ to calculate the (relative) area expansion.
+We choose values such that the the expansion from footpoint to apex is 1 (uniform), 11, 43, and 116, which span the approximate range of expected expansion factors (see Appendix \ref{app:area}), and produces a continuous expansion along $s$ from footpoint to apex.
 The profiles $A(s)$ are shown at top in Figure \ref{fig:area_comp}.
 Note that the expansion used in the simulations is only a relative expansion, and does not require a physical value.
+The larger area expansions assumed here, additionally, require coronal magnetic field strengths that are likely small enough that the low $\beta$ assumption typical of coronal loop modeling might not apply at all times, particularly with strong heating.
+This would likely necessitate both a positionally and temporally varying cross-sectional area (see also the discussion in the appendix of \citealt{reep2022}).

 We heat the loops with an electron beam with peak flux $F = 10^{10.3}$ erg s$^{-1}$ cm$^{-2}$, lasting for 100 s, with a low energy cut-off of 15 keV and spectral index of 5.
 The heating parameters are not crucially important to examine the differences in hydrodynamic response over long time scales, and the overall evolution would be similar for other parameters.
 The center and bottom plots in Figure \ref{fig:area_comp} show the evolution of the apex temperatures and densities in these four simulations.
-The total times for the loop to cool and drain after heating onset are both significantly increased with an increasing area.
+The total times for the loop to cool and drain after heating onset are both significantly increased with an increasing area, as found in previous studies such as \citet{antiochos1976,antiochos1978}.
+The small volume of the TR limits both the amount of energy that can be radiated away and the amount of plasma that can be evaporated into the loop.

+There are a few important features to notice from this figure.
+The time of peak density, roughly when the dominant cooling mechanism switches from conduction to radiation \citep{cargill1994}, is delayed with a larger area expansion, so that there are extremely long conductive cooling phases (see also \citealt{antiochos1978}).
+Additionally, after the density peaks, it remains relatively constant, while the temperature slowly falls through radiation.
+That is, the $T \sim n^{2}$ relation for the radiative cooling phase (\textit{e.g.} \citealt{serio1991,jakimiec1992,cargill1995,bradshaw2005}) does not hold here, and the loop drains only after the temperature falls below $\approx 10^{5}$ K. This behavior is fundamentally different to a uniform loop, that there is essentially no enthalpy/radiative cooling phase with large expansions, and as a result it is not correct to assume that emission cooler than 3--4 MK is from the radiative phase.